daveshanley/gobeepme/README.md

 ## Update (October 2021)

-This code is pretty old, the UI code is practically fossilized.
-It does still work however.
+This code is pretty old, the UI code is practically fossilized. **It does still work however**.
+Apple has not changed the API, gobeepme will still beep you!

 ## What exactly is it though?